wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

-Core components are set up to sync all your resources from Power Platform into tables to get more visibility into the apps, flows, and makers that exist in your environment.
+Core components are set up to sync all your resources from Microsoft Power Platform into tables to get more visibility into the apps, flows, and makers that exist in your environment.
 The core components contain assets that are relevant to admins only.

 The following information is available for each app: